billymeinke/cc-toolkits/README.md

 ### Translating the menu, footer

-You will also want to replace the common parts of the page (header, footer, etc) with a translated version too?
-To translate the page menu and footer, browse to these files:
+You will also want to replace the common parts of the page (header, footer, etc) with a translated version too.
+The header and footer may have already been translated into your desired language.
+This will be obvious if you see files in the _includes folder that have language extensions (ex. "de") in the file name:

+	/cc-toolkits/_includes/submenu-de.html
+	/cc-toolkits/_includes/footer-toolkit-de.html

+If translated headers and footers do not exist, you can make them by browsing to these files:

 	/cc-toolkits/_includes/submenu.html <-- the toolkit template menu (videos, case studies, etc) /cc-toolkits/_includes/footer-toolkit.html <-- the toolkit template footer (links, license, etc)

-Edit those files to include translated text/items.
+Make a copy of the header and footer files you need, change their file names to reference the language translation, then edit them to include the translated text/items.

 ### A couple more things